 When you cut down on that random notification, you would be surprised by the amount of time you could save on other things.

 So next time whenever you get a notification from one of your social media or WhatsApp groups, ask yourself, is it worth your time and attention, are you gonna learn anything from this.
-If the answer is no, Mute all the unnecessary notification and WhatsApp groups
+If the answer is no, Mute all the unnecessary notification and the Whatsapp groups

-Eventually, over time, you ll notice your brain getting used to the new routine of not being tempted by the notification sound because you took action to change that and the result will be you becoming more conscious about what you expose your brain to.
+Eventually, over time, you’ll notice your brain getting used to the new routine of not being tempted by the notification sound because you took the action to change that and the result will be you becoming more conscious about what you expose your brain to.

 3) Uninstall the apps that you don’t need

 For each social media app on your phone, Facebook, Instagram, or Pinterest.
-The more you'll be tempted to go on them in your days.
+The more you will be tempted to spend your time scrolling on them in your day.

 Because they exist on your phone, and with just one click you can get instant access to what others are doing, random videos, etc.